Skip to content

 • Stores metadata in internal tables (_dinobase.*)

-• Creates views over file sources for zero-copy reads
+• Creates views over file connectors for zero-copy reads

 • Runs in-process (no separate server)